 Remember, you don’t want your employees feeling like Alice did in Alice in Wonderland.
 You need to be sure you are communicating the expectations and goals of the organization and tying them to each employee’s Individual Strategic Plan in order to realize success.
 Whether this is a formal or an informal process doesn’t matter as long as you are doing it!!

-Thank you to Robin Throckmorton, MA, SPHR, SHRM-SCP, President and Founder of strategic HR inc. for contributing to this Emerging Issues in HR.
+Thank you to Robin Throckmorton, MA, SPHR, SHRM-SCP, President and Founder of Strategic HR for contributing to this Emerging Issues in HR.

 If your organization could use help to develop a successful performance management system, contact us.